oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-50-overlapping-version-range.md

 This subsubsection structures the recommended tests for overlapping product version ranges.
 The following definitions apply to all tests:

+* Two product version ranges `a` and `b` are overlapping if the intersection of their sets of product versions `a'` and `b'` does not result in an empty set.

+  > As the intersect operation is commutative it is sufficient to test one order.

+* A product version `c` overlaps with a product version range `a` if `c` is included in `a`.
 * An element of type `/$defs/full_product_name_t` which has a branch category of `product_version_range` in the path leading to it, is called "element with product version range" (`EPVR`).
 * The corresponding Product ID identifying such an `EPVR` is called "EPVR Product ID" (`EPVRPID`).